2020s in Europe

-The history of Europe during the 2020s covers political events on the continent, other than elections, from 2020 to the present, culminating when the year 2029 ends.
+Events from the decade 2020s in Europe.

 International events in Europe

 During the early 2020s, a major concern was the pandemic of COVID-19, and different concerns and restrictions, as countries sought ways to prevent or limit the spread of the disease.

 The outcomes of European national elections varied, with shifts in political power and the emergence of new leaders.
 Issues such as immigration, economic policies (especially concerning with inflation), the invasion of Ukraine and its impacts played significant roles in shaping European political agendas.
 Populist movements continued to have an impact on European politics.
 Some countries like Italy, the Netherlands and Slovakia experienced the rise of populist leaders and parties.